William E. Boone: Seattle, Boone and Meeker

 By 1887, Seattle's economy began to rebound and construction activity was picking back up.
 Boone and Meeker resumed their position as the city's leading architectural office with several large commercial projects.
 By the late 1880s, architectural trends in the Northwest were catching up with the east coast, moving away from the highly decorated Italianate buildings clad in stucco and cast iron and more towards rusticated stone and exposed brick.
 This was reflected in one of the firm's first projects of 1887, the Toklas & Singerman Building at the Southwest corner of First and Columbia Streets.
 The following year, Boone oversaw the construction of one of Seattle's first modern office buildings, the Boston Block at Second and Columbia.
 Designed by Boston firm Winslow & Wetherell, it was massive in size and practically unadorned.
 It reflected the principles of the Chicago School and would influence Boone's later work.
 The Boston Block housed the city's first passenger elevator and was one of the very few buildings in downtown to survive the great fire in 1889.
 In 1888 the firm submitted two different designs in a bid for Seattle's first two brick school houses.
 The school district wound up choosing both.
-Boone and Meekers first buildings in 1889 included the Ramona Hotel at 1st and Seneca Street (now demolished) and the I.O.O.F.
-Building in Belltown, one of his earliest surviving designs.
+Boone and Meeker's first projects in 1889 included the Ramona Hotel at 1st and Seneca Street (now demolished) and the I.O.O.F.
+Building in Belltown, one of his earliest known surviving designs.